 Description: This course will cover principles of geographic data acquisition, processing, and display through digital methods.
-Students will learn how to use GIS to generate information for spatial-decision making and understand the limitations and pitfalls of using GIS in spatial analysis.
+Students will learn how to use GIS to generate information for spatial decision making and understand the limitations and pitfalls of using GIS in spatial analysis.
 This course is designed to be applied to any field ranging from business to natural resources and from social science to engineering.

-Prerequisites: GEO 1800 (can be taken concurrently)
+Prerequisite: GEO 1800 (may be taken concurrently)

-GEO 2501 Geology Field Studies I Semester(s) Taught: Fall
+GEO 2501 Geology Field Studies I

-Description: This class is the study of specific areas in the field.
-The students will also be introduced to some of the basic skills required of a field geologist.
-The course will consist of a few short meetings and a three or four day field trip.
+Description: This course will consist of a few short meetings and a required multi-day field trip (of 3 - 5 days) to areas of geologic interest.
+Students will also be introduced to some of the basic skills required of a field geologist.
+A \$50 course fee is required.
 This class is designed for majors and others interested.
-The field trip is required.
-This course may be repeated twice.
+This course may be repeated.